ZebGirouard/wdi-ravenclaw/04_ruby101/d04_sinatra_again.md

-## 4.4 - Sinatra, Again
+## Sinatra, Again

-We built a Sinatra API that can be viewed online!
+Let's build a Sinatra API that can be viewed online!

 #### Source